Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: PRELIMINARIES

-This pooling technique thus compresses high-dimensional spatial information into a compact and interpretable form, reducing the amount of input information the policy model need to process, while remaining end-to-end differentiable.
-Nevertheless, this does not guarantee that the the pooling method isolated the task-relevant info, nor that it will ignore strong visual cues that may act as distractors in OOD scenes.
+This pooling technique thus compresses high-dimensional spatial information into a compact and interpretable form, reducing the amount of input information to the policy model, while remaining end-to-end differentiable.
+Nevertheless, this does not guarantee that the the pooling method isolates the task-relevant info, nor that it will ignore strong visual cues that may act as distractors in OOD scenes.
 Indeed, we find that Spatial Softmax struggles to perform in OOD scenarios, even though it leads to a slight increase in ID scenes.

-\textbf{TokenLearner}~\cite{ryoo2021tokenlearner} dynamically selects a small number of informative tokens from the full set of visual tokens, thereby reducing computational complexity, while preserving feature-rich information.
-For this reason, it was integrated as part of RT-1~\cite{brohan2023rt1roboticstransformerrealworld}, for speeding up inference.
-Unlike static pooling operations, TokenLearner introduces learnable spatial attention maps that are conditioned on the input, allowing the model to adaptively select visual regions of interest.
+\textbf{TokenLearner}~\cite{ryoo2021tokenlearner} reduces computational complexity by dynamically abstracting visual inputs into a small set of informative tokens.
+Unlike static pooling operations, TokenLearner (TL) introduces learnable spatial attention maps, conditioned on the input and trained jointly with the backbone, allowing the model to adaptively highlight regions of interest.
+Due to its efficiency in compressing high-dimensional data, it has been adopted in robotic control architectures such as RT-1~\cite{brohan2023rt1roboticstransformerrealworld} to accelerate inference.